 If C&G is the only substantial VR service provided to the customer and the case meets the other criteria for a successful closure, the case can be closed successfully.

-For more information about successful closure requirements, see B-600: Closure and Post-Employment Services.
+For more information about successful closure requirements, see B-600: Closure .

 …